LEADING OFF: Kwan delivers again, Rogers twins together

 It will be the 28th time since Baseball Reference data is available since 1901 that two starting pitchers are making their big league debuts in the same game.

-Neither the Athletics nor Rays have been involved in such a game.
+Neither the Athletics or Rays have been involved in such a game.

 The most recent occurrences came in 2020 when Washington’s Wil Crowe faced Miami’s Sixto Sánchez on Aug.
 22 at Nationals Park and Detroit’s Casey Mize and Dane Dunning of the White Sox met Aug.
 19 in Chicago.